jsm-apps/JSM-Burp-Assist/README.md

  * Restarting with stat
  * Debugger is active!

-# Open to job offers
+# Open to job opportunities

-I am currently looking for a job.
-If you have a job opening regarding AI or Pentesting, please reach out via my Linkedin - https://www.linkedin.com/in/michael-minchinton-2a5091273/
+I am currently looking for a new role.
+If you have an opening in AI or penetration testing, please feel free to reach out via LinkedIn: https://www.linkedin.com/in/michael-minchinton-2a5091273/